noahehall/theBookOfNoah/algorithms.md

   - begins at the root node and explores a set of connected child nodes until reaches a leaf node
   - it progresses branch by branch until it finds a solution
     - i.e. it explores every node from the root down a single path to the end
+  - using a stack + recursion makes this algorithm faster
   - use cases
     - its memory efficient thus suited for problems with limited memory resources
+    - finding an entire path before exploring any other path
+    - when you need to serach in detail, rather than generally
+      - e.g. in games where finding a complete path is important
+      - optimal approach to perform tasks such as finding a solution in a maze

 #### issues